Cleanroom Technology

 Cleanroom technology is often referred to as enabling technology or cross-sectional technology and considered a sheer cost monster.
 However, it is a very essential topic for many processes.
 Whether a company has a clean room or not plays a subordinate role at first.
 The company wants to sell products first and foremost.
 Action will only be taken when products can no longer be sold because the quality suffers under the current environmental conditions or also because customers require production under clean conditions.

-The circle of performance helps you get the most out of the following criteria:
+The circle of performance helps you to get the most out of the following criteria:

 Contaminations can only be avoided if you know the sources of contamination: